svenfraeys/sf-asset-service/README.md

 After that you will have to install the database models

-Run this script to drop and install the table
+Run this script to drop and install the database table and run the install

 ```
-python dbreset.py
+sfassetservice initdb
+sfassetservice install
 ```

 ## Running the application for development